Srkahlon/appointment_management/appointment.md

   **Content:**
 ```
 {
+  "success": 1,
-  success: "Your appointment is cancelled successfully"
+  "message": "Your appointment is cancelled successfully"
 }
 ```
 * **Error Response:**